MLB doubles camera angles for video reviews of umpires - WHIZ News

 To enforce social distancing, group viewing of in-game videos by players has been prohibited and each team is being given 15 iPads for player use that will be wiped clean after each game.
 The iPads have software the prohibits connectivity during games and can be shut remotely if lost.

 MLB also is working with clubs and Sony to create simulated fan noise for games to be played in empty ballparks.
-Each team had an iPad with more than 75 sound samples, ranging from murmurs to cheers to boos to organists.
+Each team had an iPad with more than 75 sound samples, ranging from murmurs to cheers to organists.
 The scoreboard operators have an app to use as guidance.
+Broadcasters may add more audio.

+“What we’ve basically told the clubs is that they need to produce sound that mimics sounds that would otherwise have been in the ballpark if there had been fans in the ballpark,” Marinak said.
+“The club needs to match what they would have expected to hear had there been fans in the ballpark.
+To the extent that there’s issues or disputes around that, that’ll be managed by our baseball operations department.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports